Skip to main content

 ROI Analysis

 The University of Wisconsin-Superior has an in-state tuition cost of $8,487.
-One year after graduation, alumni earn a median of $41,285.
-Five years after graduation, earnings are $41,868, and ten years after graduation, earnings increase to $49,606.
+One year after graduation, alumni earn a median salary of $41,285.
+Five years after graduation, the median salary is $41,868, and ten years after graduation, the median salary is $49,606.
 The median debt for students is $22,500, and 46% of students receive financial aid.

 Generated from College Scorecard & IPEDS data